ArborealAudio/OmniAmp/manual/Gamma.typ

 #pagebreak()
 == Top Controls

-1. *Gate:* A simple noise gate before everything else (including the input gain).
-Threshold ranges from -95dB to -20dB

-2. *Input:* An input gain before all processing, between -12dB and +12dB, useful for adding or decresing distortion or compression.
+1. *Input:* An input gain before all processing, between -12dB and +12dB, useful for adding or decresing distortion or compression.

-3. *Link:* Link the input gain to the output gain, with the ability to still adjust the output gain.
+2. *Link:* Link the input gain to the output gain, with the ability to still adjust the output gain.
 If you turn link off it will automatically adjust the output gain so you don't get a huge jump in volume.

-4. *Output:* An output gain after all processing, between -12dB and +12dB, for fine-tuning the final level.
+3. *Output:* An output gain after all processing, between -12dB and +12dB, for fine-tuning the final level.

-5. *Width:* Add or subtract stereo width.
-Use this in conjunction with Stereo Emphasis for interesting manipulations of the stereo field.
+4. *Width:* Add or subtract stereo width.
+Since this is applied _after_ all the nonlinear processing, you can use this in conjunction with Stereo Emphasis for interesting manipulations of the stereo field.

-6. *Mix:* A simple dry/wet mixer for global parallel processing.
-Keep in mind that many of OmniAmp's processes are non-linear phase, so you may encounter phase cancellation if using this.
+5. *Mix:* A simple dry/wet mixer for global parallel processing.
+Keep in mind that many of OmniAmp's processes are non-linear phase, so you may encounter phase cancellation if using this (not necessarily a bad thing!)

-7. *Byp:* A global latency-compensated bypass control
+6. *Byp:* A global latency-compensated bypass control

 == Menu